 Need a COVID-related silver lining?
 Bar Cotto’s got you: Their pandemic special, a $50 three-course dinner (including wine) is enough to keep even the most cynical of us going.
 And if you’re just here for a pie, those (obviously) don’t disappoint either: Try their version of a Hawaiian called the Tropicale, which comes with prosciutto cotto, pineapple, calabrian chili, mozzarella, pecorino & tomato, as well as more classic options like a margherita, pepperoni, etc.

 The pies here, with their perfectly charred crust, and artfully assembled toppings are almost too attractive to eat, but look past this and sate your appetite with something like their prosciutto, Grana, fiore di latte number, which gets a crisp, summery feel from the mound of rocket they put on top.
 And, given the Indie’s beachside location, makes it the perfect choice for coastal dining.

-Opened by the minds behind Delancey (and blessed with a hilariously retro '90s-inspired website), this trapezoidal bar/pizza on Olive doles out traditional round pies, but you're going to want to go for the square cut pieces of New Jersey-inspired Sicilian-style thick crust, as only so many pieces of which are available each day.
+Opened by the minds behind Delancey (and blessed with a hilariously retro '90s-inspired website), this trapezoidal bar/pizza on Olive doles out traditional round pies, but you're going to want to go for the square cut pieces of New Jersey-inspired Sicilian-style thick crust, as only so many pieces of it are available each day.

 Fifteen years after closing, this grunge-era Belltown mainstay reimagined itself as a salvaged, wood-heavy Chinatown pizzeria with seats for 20, and tons of touches from the old space including the vintage signage.
 They've also got a selection of pies that do something almost impossible: make you forget they’re vegetarian.
 We're not kidding.
 Just try the veggie pepperoni and see what we mean.